 The biggest challenge for felons after returning home is finding a job.
-Those with a job history of driving employment may seek a position as a driver, which would involve the Department of Motor Vehicles (DMV).
+If you have experience driving, you may seek a job as a driver, which would involve the Department of Motor Vehicles (DMV).

-This blog post will cover whether or not DMV runs background checks.
+The question is whether or not the DMV runs background checks.

 - Department of Motor Vehicles (DMV)

 - Jobs That Often Request a DMV Check

 - Expunging a Driving Record